pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ### Can AI replace DevOps?

 DevOps has not been taken over by AI yet.
 Rather, its use has made a difference in code quality and accelerated certain processes.
-Improvements to the quality of coding have been seen as one of the main benefits brought on through integration with Artificial Intelligence.
+Improvements to the quality of coding have been seen as one of the main benefits brought on through integration with artificial intelligence.

 ### What is an example of AI in DevOps?